rettopnivek/Tutorials_for_statistics/docs/C01_P001_Probability.md

 Frequentist probability has been a mainstay of statistics for a long time.
 There are nuances to how it is used though, that can be non-intuitive.

 * Frequentist probability is built around *asymptotic behavior*.
 Consider the coin flip.
 The more you flip the coin, the better your estimate of the probability that it will come up heads will be, and if you fipped this coin an infinite number of times, then you would obtain the actual probability.
 The nuance here is that the probability is based on a thought experiment, as we could never actually flip the coin an infinite number of times.
 * Frequentist probability is only valid for a *repeatable* event.
 Flipping a coin is clearly something that can be easily repeated.
 However, other types of events once again often require thought experiments.
-Conducting a complicated scientific study is typically difficult to replicate many times, if not run even once.
-So again, cases here require one to instead imagine outcomes were it possible to repeat the experiment.
+Conducting a complicated scientific study is typically difficult to replicate many times.
+So again, one must instead *imagine* the possible outcomes that could result from repeating the study many times, rather than actually repeating the study.
 However, some events are not repeatable.
 For instance, if a doctor wants to know the probability that their current patient has a specific illness, this type of event is too specific for frequentist probability.

 3. **Subjective** or **evidential** probability.

 This type of probability gives the measure of an individual person's belief that an event will happen.
-In other words, a person can assign values to whether events will occur (e.g., I there's a 80% chance it will rain tomorrow), and as long as they might the requiremet for the three axioms of probability, you have a valid subjective probablity.
+In other words, a person can assign values to whether events will occur (e.g., I there's a 80% chance it will rain tomorrow), and as long as they meet the requiremets based on the three axioms of probability, you have a valid subjective probablity.

 This type of probability is part of the basis for Bayesian statistics, which has gain popularity in recent years.
 However, the fact that different individuals can assign different probabilities to events unnerves many people.
 Furthermore, it can be hard to convert an individual's beliefs into valid probabilities.